patrickjamesmarcellana/IEEEBinary128Converter/README.md

 The input value must be represented in floating-point notation.
 The calculator requires a significand/mantissa in either decimal or binary, along with the exponent in the power term.
 The output is displayed in binary (sign bit, exponent, and significand) and hexadecimal representations, which can optionally be exported to a plaintext file.
 The calculator supports normal, denormalized, zero, (positive and negative) infinity, and NaN (indeterminate) values.

-Other deliverables such as the analysis writeup and screenshots of test cases can be found within the `output` folder.

 ## Project Demo

 https://github.com/lordpinpin/Binary128Converter/assets/113344400/bbafd880-ebaf-429a-a3a9-8e2dc46ae666